Music

 Cost

-Lessons cost between £20.00 and £23.00 per 30-minute lesson (depending on the chosen instrument and teacher).
+Lessons cost from £23.00 per 30-minute lesson (depending on the chosen instrument and teacher).
 Invoices are issued termly by the instrumental teacher and charges are reviewed annually.
 Payment is either by cheque or on-line transfer directly to the visiting music teacher.

 Cancellations and amendments